dhylands/rshell/README.rst

 Macros enable short strings to be expanded into longer ones and enable common names to be used to similar or different effect across multiple projects.
-They also enable rshell functionality to be enhanced, e.g. adding an mv command to move files.
+They also enable rshell functionality to be enhanced, e.g. by adding an mv command to move files.

+Macros are defined by macro modules: these comprise Python code.
+Their filenames must conform to Python rules and they should be located on the Python path.

+If a module named rshell_macros.py is found, this will be imported.

-If rshell is invoked with -m MACRO_MODULE argument the specified Python module will be imported (assuming it is on the Python path).
+If rshell is invoked with -m MACRO_MODULE argument, the specified Python module will (if found) be imported and its macros appended to any in rshell_macros.py.

-The module should contain a dict named macros.
+Macro modules should contain a dict named macros.
 Each key should be a string specifying the name; the value may be a string (being the expansion) or a 2-tuple.
-In the case of a tuple the expansion will element[0], with element[1] being an arbitrary help string.
+In the case of a tuple, element[0] is the expansion with element[1] being an arbitrary help string.

 The macro name must conform to Python rules for dict keys.
 The expansion